omega8cc/boa/docs/BACKDROP.md

 copy-based upgrade: it converts a COPY of the site at a NEW domain on a Backdrop platform.
 The original Drupal 7 site — its database, its files, its vhost — is never in the write path and keeps serving throughout.
-You test the copy, then cut over deliberately (DNS or a later rename).
+You test the copy, then cut over deliberately (the Cutover task, a DNS repoint, or a later rename).
 Every failure mode ends with "discard the copy"; the source is intact by construction.